plopd/navigation/REPORT.md

 ## Observations

 * Agent seems to get stuck if it collects all the yellow bananas in its near neighbourhood and is unable to escape the repetitive sequence of "back-and-forth" actions.
-* Keeping all other paramters fixed, `UPDATE_EVERY` was increased from 4 to 5 and yielded similar number of episodes to solve the task.
-However if it is set to 1, then the algorithm takes a long time to train (i.e. increasing the avg reward over the last 100 consecutive episodes) and does not seem to converge soon.
+* Keeping all other paramters fixed, `UPDATE_EVERY` was increased from 4 to 5 and yielded fewer number of episodes to solve the task.
+If it is set to 1, then the algorithm takes a long time to train (i.e. increasing the avg reward over the last 100 consecutive episodes) and does not seem to converge soon.

 ## Ideas for Future Work